Q&A: João Correia of the 75 A-Frame

 I travel a lot, so my favorite thing about home is the feeling I get when I come back to it.
 It’s hard to explain, but I start to smile the second I climb the front stairs.

-What do you love most about the 75 A-Frame?
+What do you love most about this home?

 I love that my place feels like you’re surrounded by the forest.
 I know guests have connected with it in a similar way, and I get notes all the time from people saying how the house has a special calming quality to it.